-The International Care and Community Development Masters degree is designed to prepare men and women for context-sensitive, strategic leadership in meeting the needs of the poor and oppressed, both in the US and overseas.
-The degree emphasized core issues of global-cultural awareness and social justice.
+The International Care and Community Development Master's degree is designed to prepare men and women for context-sensitive, strategic leadership for advocacy and social change, both in the US and overseas.
+The degree emphasizes core issues of global-cultural awareness and social justice; and places special emphasis on the needs of the poor, the marginalized, and the oppressed.
 Students will be equipped to identify, analyze, and understand cultural differences in contexts of need, and to develop holistic responses that are sensitive to the particular constraints and opportunities presented in those settings.
-Students will, in the course of study, explore career options in relief and development contexts, including leadership and management, as well as project design and facilitation.
+Students will, in the course of study, explore career options in relief and development contexts, including leadership, sustainable funding, and social entrepreneurship; as well as project design and evaluation.